 After your LLC is approved, you should open an LLC bank account and put money into that account.

-Each of the LLC Members makes an initial capital contribution.
-Capital contribution simply means a deposit of money into the LLC bank account.
+Each LLC Member makes an initial capital contribution.
+Capital contribution simply means a deposit of money into the business bank account.

-You will list the initial capital contributions in your LLC’s Operating Agreement.
+You will list the capital contributions in your LLC’s Operating Agreement (aka Limited Liability Company Agreement).

 Pro tip: If you complete your Operating Agreement before you have opened an LLC bank account, just enter the amount the Members plan to deposit.
 If the amount of your deposit changes, it’s okay to edit your Operating Agreement with the actual amounts later.